 Learn how to survive dreaded rental property inspections without a hitch with this handy checklist.

-Whichever group you belong to, learning to go over a property with a critical eye and having a method to your inspection madness will help you get the most out of inspection day.
+Just because a property looks good on paper doesn't mean it will stack up to this expectation in person.
+Learning to go over a property with a critical eye and having a method to your inspection madness will help you get the most out of inspection day.

-Investors and renters: What to look for in a property
+What to look at in a property

 This is the meeting or communal area in properties, especially if they are shared houses.
 They can get cluttered with the little bits and pieces from all the goings-on in the house.